infernojs/inferno/README.md

 ### Usage

-It's simple to implicitly assign hooks to both DOM nodes and stateless components (note: stateful components do not support hooks).
+It's simple to implicitly assign hooks to both DOM nodes and stateless components.
+**Note: stateful components (ES2015 classes from `inferno-component` do not support hooks.**

 ```js
 function createdCallback(domNode, props) {